Josias, Hereditary Prince of Waldeck and Pyrmont: Arrest and later life

 Waldeck-Pyrmont was arrested on 13 April 1945, and sentenced to life imprisonment by an American court at Dachau during the Buchenwald Trial on 14 August 1947.
-The first of the two successful charges against him alleged that he was personally responsible for crimes at Buchenwald, since the camp was located in his jurisdictional area, notwithstanding the fact that he was never in command of it, and that he even investigated the commandant of the camp for incitement to murder and embezzlement.
-The second charge was that he had ordered the execution of the Camp Commandant of Buchenwald, SS-Standartenführer Karl-Otto Koch, after it was discovered Koch had disgraced both himself and the SS.
+He was convicted of war crimes against Allied prisoners and civilians at Buchenwald, on the grounds that he held command authority over the camp, and that through receiving regular reports and repeated inspection visits, he was aware of events occurring there.
 Military Governor of Germany, General Lucius D. Clay ordered that the sentences of the Buchenwald Trial be re-examined on the basis of extensive records and, on 8 June 1948, confirmed fifteen of the death sentences and commuted seven.
 Most of the imprisonment sentences were also commuted, including Waldeck-Pyrmont's (from life to twenty years).
 Waldeck-Pyrmont was taken to Landsberg am Lech, where he served only three years of his sentence before being released in December 1950 for health reasons.
 He was granted an amnesty by the Minister President of Hesse in July 1953, which resulted in a significant reduction of the fine imposed on him.